Rose Campion: Add Sparkle to Your Garden

 You should water it regularly during its first growing season and then occasionally after that.

-But most of my soil is quite healthy which does contribute to very vigorous plants and less need for any fertilizers.
+But most of my soil is quite healthy which contributes to very vigorous plants and less need for any fertilizers.

 All the best tips